-This course is the core course of the newly established MSc Environment, Politics and Development.
+This is a core module for the MSc Environment, Politics and Development.
 It presents a critical perspective on the relationship between environment and development, with a ’political ecology of development’ lens.
-The course focuses on the dynamics of socio-environmental change, giving attention to its material/economic, political/organisational as well as cultural/ideological dimensions.
-In its first half, the course discusses empirical evidence and normative standpoints in relation to environmentalism, the emergence of ‘political ecology’ as a field, the critical perspectives that it was and is inspired by, and the institutional dynamics of socio-environmental change (under the headings governance & policy, markets, conflicts & security, movements).
-The second part of the course discusses specific ‘political ecologies of....’ and gives an overview of current issues in the field of environment, politics and development.
+The module focuses on the dynamics of socio-environmental change, giving attention to its material/economic, political/organisational as well as cultural/ideological dimensions.
+In its first half, the module discusses empirical evidence and normative standpoints in relation to environmentalism, the emergence of ‘political ecology’ as a field, the critical perspectives that it was and is inspired by, and the institutional dynamics of socio-environmental change (under the headings governance & policy, markets, conflicts & security, movements).
+The second part of the module discusses specific ‘political ecologies of....’ and gives an overview of current issues in the field of environment, politics and development.

 - demonstrate knowledge of basic concepts and principles of the political ecology of development and the social history of its emergence;

 - demonstrate knowledge of theoretical approaches to the institutional dynamics of socio-environmental change;